 Crossers are one of the most common clay targets you'll come across.
 Here's how to nail them

-The clay that’s crossing in front of the stand is probably one of the most common clayshooting targets you’re ever likely to encounter on an English sporting layout.
-But that doesn’t necessarily mean that everyone is good at breaking them.
+Crosser clay targets – that is the clay that’s crossing in front of the stand – are probably one of the most common clayshooting targets you’re ever likely to encounter on an English sporting layout.

 - You can work out where to kill the target

 - They’re visible for a while

 - They don’t have misleading traits